The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 VOID .parse(STRING token)

-Set the header and payload the JWT/JWS token provided.
+Parse the JWT/JWS header and payload from the token into the writer.
+You

 Arguments: